 Vaccinations before or during the travel are required to prevent them from such diseases and to maintain their safety.
 The vaccinations will vary according to the age, history of immunization, present medical conditions, and duration of the stay.
 According to WHO, every traveler should be up to date with routine vaccinations.
 For the curious folks, here is an article on immunology and vaccines.

 World Health Organization (WHO) and Center for Disease Control and Prevention (CDC) recommends vaccines for the travelers.
-Here are the vaccinations for travel to India.
+Here are the recommended vaccinations for india, which will help keep you safe when you are away.
+Your health should be your top priority.

 Rabies is a viral infection caused by the bite of an infected animal.
 The virus either reaches the brain through the peripheral nervous system or it replicates in the muscle tissue and enters the nervous system.
 Inside the nervous system, the virus produces inflammation of the brain and causes death.